-- You can’t see it here but this Lodge Stoneware Baking Dish is one of my favorite baking dishes out there!
+You can’t see it here but this stoneware baking dish is one of my favorite baking dishes out there!
 AND it’s gorgeous.

-- Using a marble pastry board seriously makes a difference when rolling out the dough for these rolls and this Sur La Table Marble Pastry Board is one that I always recommend!
+Using a marble pastry board seriously makes a difference when rolling out the dough for these rolls and the one linked here is the one that I always recommend!

 - 1 cup warm milk

 - 1 1/2 Tbsp active dry yeast

 - 1 stick unsalted butter, softened (8 Tbsp)